Students with Disabilities

-The University uses the definition of disability set forth in Section 504 of the Rehabilitation Act of 1973, which states that a disabled person is anyone who:
+The University uses the definition of disability set forth in in Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) Amendments Act (ADAAA), which states that a disabled person is anyone who:

 - Has a physical or mental impairment which substantially limits one or more major life activities.

 - Has record of such impairment